-Before starting any work on the unit, read and understand all the safety procedures presented in this manual.
-This manual contains the terms "NOTE", "IMPORTANT", "CAUTION", and "WARNING" followed by important product information.
-These terms are defined as follows:
+Throughout this manual, you will notice the terms "NOTE", "IMPORTANT", "CAUTION", and "WARNING" followed by important product information.
+So that you may better understand the manual, those terms are as follows:

 NOTE: Includes additional information to enable accurate and easy performance of procedures.